 - Disrupted sleep patterns

-If you’ve noticed symptoms consistently for over a month, we urge you to see a medical professional, preferably a trained psychiatrist, psychologist, or social worker.
+If symptoms have persisted for over a month, I urge you to see a medical professional, preferably a trained psychiatrist, psychologist, or social worker, to discuss your options.
 Suicidal thoughts or attempts and obsessing about death are serious warning signs that need to be addressed immediately.

 The depressing truth about antidepressants

+Why are prescriptions often the first course of action?
+It’s because our medical system is broken!
 Most healthcare practitioners have an average of seven minutes to spend with each patient.
 As you can imagine, seven minutes isn’t nearly enough time to talk about a person’s emotional state.
-We can’t blame conventional doctors for how over-reliant on antidepressants our society has become — our medical system is broken, and antidepressants are a Band-Aid attempt to alleviate miserable symptoms.
+So we can’t blame conventional doctors for how over-reliant on antidepressants our society has become — they’re a “quick fix” designed to alleviate miserable symptoms.
 But in the end, any emotional concerns, including depression, anxiety or mood changes deserve more attention than seven minutes, and I encourage you to give yourself that attention.

-For more information about antidepressants and more side effects, click here to read our article, “Common Antidepressant Medications.”
+For more information about antidepressants and more side effects, read my article, “Common Antidepressant Medications.”

-Aside from their short-term side effects, antidepressants can alter the biochemistry of the brain, and can be very difficult to discontinue.
-I have had several patients who wanted to get off their antidepressants but experienced disruptions in sleep, digestion, and neurological symptoms like tics, tingling, and “zapping” sensations in their brains every time they tried tapering off the drugs.
+Aside from their short-term side effects, antidepressants can alter the biochemistry of the brain.
+This can make it very difficult to discontinue use.
+I have had several patients who wanted to stop taking antidepressants but experienced disruptions in sleep, digestion, and neurological symptoms like tics, tingling, and “zapping” sensations in their brains every time they tried to taper off the drugs.
 One serious difficulty, called serotonin syndrome, can arise when there is excess serotonergic activity in the nervous system; while rare, it is growing more common and, unfortunately, is often misdiagnosed.

 Down to the roots — a new view of depression

-One of the first questions I ask women who talk to me about depression is, “Does your depression make sense?”
+One of the first questions I ask when talking to women about depression is, “Does your depression make sense?”
 In other words, what’s going on in your life, and in your physiology, that could be contributing to these feelings?
-There are often several compounding factors that contribute to a state of depression, and if we can get to root causes, women can often feel much better without having to take an antidepressant.
+If we can find the root cause of depression, women can often feel much better without having to take an antidepressant.

 Too often normal dips in emotional state are perceived as the kind of depression that warrants an antidepressant.
-Here are some situations that may cause you to develop symptoms of situational depression, but won’t necessarily lead to a more serious or entrenched affective disorder:
+The following situations may cause you to develop symptoms of situational depression, but won’t necessarily lead to a more serious or entrenched affective disorder:

 - Death of a loved one, friend, or acquaintance